Skip to content

 2. Your siblings are the only people in the world who will remember your childhood the way it actually happened.
 Stay close to them.

-3. When you become a father, remember this: your children do not need a perfect parent.
+3. When you become a father, remember this: your children don't need a perfect parent.
 They need a present one.

 4. Create traditions.
 They seem small now, but they become the architecture of a family's memory.